SaiKrishnaMohan7/Playground/k8s/README.md

 Imperative deployment: Follow exactly the steps to arrive at the conatiner setup (ex: run these containers on this machine) Declarative Deployment: Our setup should look like this, make it happen (Master chooses where to run the container)

+- Managed Solution and self-hosted (configured?):
+  - The k8s master node is managed by the (cloud) provider, it is like a blackbox and you can't `kcg nodes` it.
+If self managed, you will be able to see the master and even deploy pods to it (It has taints on it to prevent that from happening but good to understand concept)

 ## Kubernetes Components

 - The Master + Worker form the cluster